 Sorbitol and Pets

-Sorbitol is generally considered safe for dogs and cats.
-Sorbitol is sometimes included in pet foods and pet toothpastes.
+Sorbitol is generally considered safe for dogs and cats and is sometimes included in pet foods and pet toothpastes.
 While some sweeteners (like xylitol) are poisonous for pets, sorbitol is not one of them.

 How Sorbitol Fits Into Different Diets

-Atkins encourages eating a diet high in protein and fat, and low in carbohydrates.
+Atkins encourages eating a diet high in protein and fat and low in carbohydrates.
 Similar to keto, the diet focuses on getting the body to burn fat instead of carbohydrates for fuel.
-Sorbitol is allowed on the Atkins diet and so is Sweet Defeat.
+Sorbitol and Sweet Defeat meet the Atkins diet requirements.

-Intermittent fasting is practiced in different ways by people on this diet.
-Some people fast every day, eating only during certain hours—for example, between noon and 8 pm—and taking in nothing but water, coffee, tea, or other non-caloric drinks for the other 16 hours.
+Intermittent fasting is practiced in different ways by different people.
+Some people fast every day, eating only during certain hours and taking in nothing but water, coffee, tea or other non-caloric drinks for the other 16 hours.
 Others fast for 24 hours at a time once or twice a week.
-Dr. Jason Fung, the author of The Complete Guide to Fasting, told Popsugar that he believes that the amount of sweetener in a mint or gum is negligible (the 0.4 grams of sorbitol in a Sweet Defeat is the equivalent of 1 calorie, for example), so if it helps you get through the fasting period, it’s acceptable.
+So, does sorbitol break a fast?